 TB: Yeah well… Lubeck.
 You ever see him?

 DC: Yeah, he’s a good man.

 TB: Yeah, well say hello.
 Father Museman?
 Does he remember… does he remember me?

 DC: Oh yeah.
 Yeah.

 TB: Played himself in that movie once… what was that?

 DC: Oh Gary Gilmore’s, uh… He was quite taken in by your intelligence though, and humor.

 DC: Will do.

-Aerial photos courtesy of the Bountiful Police Department.
+1989 aerial photos of the Fairview Canyon search area.
+Courtesy of the Bountiful Police Department.